 an object that implements $RawLongWriter^{155}$ and supports access to the specified range in the memory region.

 createRawFloat(RawMemoryRegion, long, int, int)

-public javax.realtime.device.RawFloat createRawFloat(RawMemoryRegion region, region indicated the address space from which the new instance should be taken.
+javax.realtime.device.RawFloat createRawFloat(RawMemoryRegion region, throws SecurityException, OffsetOutOfBoundsException, SizeOutOfBoundsException, MemoryTypeConflictException, UnsupportedRawMemoryRegionException region indicated the address space from which the new instance should be taken.